Atlanta53/ArcheryTournamentManager/README.md

     - Edit `npm` : replace the command `install` by `run`
  - Run `server.js` with Nodejs (with the good name and password to the database)
  - Run the React Application <br />

+#### User information :

+You just have to create a new user.
+This user will have the admin right to 0.
+If you want this user to be admin, you just have to modify directly the database by putting admin to 1.

 ## Available Scripts